ModOrganizer2/modorganizer-archive/README.md

 This attempts to open the specified archive file.
 It should manage to open pretty much anything 7zip recognises.
 It returns `true` on success.

-If passwordCallback is (specified and) not null, it will be called whenever a password is needed when decoding the archive.
-Note that although some archive formats don't need the password till decoding, some need it straight away.
-See `extract` for what to do in the callback.  _Note to self: 2nd parameter should be optional_
+* `passwordChangeCallback(QString *)` (if not null) is called if a password is needed.
+Get the password from the user and set the passed in pointer to point to the entered password.
+Note that this may be called during `extract` rather than during `open`.
+If you don't supply this callback, archives with passwords will be unreadable. _Note to self: This parameter should be optional_

 Once you have opened, the archive, you will want to find out what files are in it, and to extract them.